sliscak/ideas/list.md

 Input: Embedding (low dimensional)
 Output: Few Frames in High Resolution
 The question is shoul the input be preprocessed with and convolutional neural network(CNN)?
+14. A transformer based model for foto/video upscaling?